bdavidxyz/tailstart/README.md

 Actually Flowbite is just plain old Tailwind, so you're not really "locked" into an external dependency.

-Of course if you buy their full package, you have access to more components than their free tier, which sounds fair!
+You can use just the free parts.
+Of course if you buy their full package, you have access to more components, which sounds fair!

 I have **no affiliation** with them (so far), moreover, Flowbite decided to **offer paying components** that ends up in this starter kit - currently only a few of them.
 But I won't abuse of their generosity here, so this repo will rely on free components as much as possible.